HEALTH REGULATIONS

 -

 Malaria may be a risk in Nigeria.
-Passengers travelling to certain areas may need to take anti-malarial medication.
-For further information, please visit Malaria in Nigeria.
+Passengers may need to take anti-malarial medication.
+Consultation with a doctor regarding this medication should be sought prior to travel.
+For further information, please view the malaria prevention information by country.

 - Note: Chloroquine is NOT an effective anti-malarial medication in Nigeria.